 April 2004: Singapore Power buys TXU's Australian business for $5.1 billion, booking a $513 million profit although the business repatriated no dividends back to Texas during its eight year operation.
 CSFB's Nick Schiffer advised the Texans and Sheldon Trainor from Morgan Stanley advised the Singaporeans.

-July 2004: Origin Energy bids $2.5 billion for Contact Energy, New Zealand's largest listed power generator, but only ended up with 51 per cent for a cost of about $1.5 billion.
+July 2004: Origin Energy bids $2.5 billion for Contact Energy, New Zealand's largest listed power generator, but only ended up with 51 per cent for a cost of about $1.5 billion, as the US vendor Edison Mission explains in this SEC release.
 Alan Young, formerly Deutsche and now running JP Morgan, advised Origin.

 July 2004: The Babcock-managed Prime Infrastructure Group paid $442 million for a 53.7% share of Powerco Ltd, New Zealand's second-largest energy networks company, giving it an enterprise value of $1.7 billion.